mslusarz/csv-nix-tools/README.md

 csv-nix-tools is a collection of tools for gathering and processing system information using csv as an intermediate format.

-This project is in very early prototyping stage.
-Don't use it for anything important.
+This project is in early prototyping stage.

 # Requirements
 - cmake >= 3.3